lu-pl/pydantic-cidoc-crm/README.md

 * Merged `AbstractBaseModel` and `RDFBaseModel` and moved to `rdfbasemodel` module

     Separation of `AbstractBaseModel` and `RDFBaseModel` seems somewhat motiveless; also I find having `mapping` assigned right in the base class is more concise.

+Also some general cleanup and basic testing is provided.

 ## License